zephyrproject-rtos/zephyr/boards/arm/stm32f3_disco/doc/stm32f3_disco.rst

 Replace <tty_device> with the port where the STM32F3DISCOVERY board can be found.
 For example, under Linux, /dev/ttyUSB0.

-You should see the following message:
+You should see the following message on the console:

 .. code-block:: console